 The Evidence for Urgent Action

 The European Environment Agency (EEA) reports temperatures in the EU rising faster than the global average, projecting increases of 1.4-4.2°C by 2100 (compared to 1986-2005) [32].
-The severity of this challenge became evident in summer 2022, when record-breaking heat waves led to over 61,000 excess deaths across Europe [33]. - While the European Climate Law sets legally binding targets for emissions reduction, adaptation lacks concrete, enforceable goals [34].
+The severity of this challenge became evident in summer 2022, when record-breaking heat waves led to over 61,000 excess deaths across Europe [33]. –The competitiveness compass for the EU highlights includes the creation of a “European Climate adaptation Plan” as a flagship action for the third pillar of competitiveness on increasing security.
+However, while the European Climate Law sets legally binding targets for emissions reduction, adaptation lacks concrete, enforceable goals [34].

 Economic Impacts: The scale of financial risk is substantial.
 The EEA documents €520 billion in losses from climate-related events within the period 1980-2020 [35].
 Future adaptation costs are projected to range from €35-62 billion annually in the 2020s, escalating to €158-518 billion by the 2050s [36].
 The JRC's PESETA IV study presents a stark outlook: under a 2°C warming scenario, Europe faces annual wealth loss of 1.9% of GDP by 2050, with potential infrastructure damage increasing tenfold under business-as-usual conditions [37].